 Learn more about what's at stake

-The Global Center for Journalism and Democracy will have a table set up in the mall area on May 2 and 3 from 10am to 2pm.
-Representatives will hand out free sunglasses with the tag “Don’t be in the dark about world press freedom” and informational reports written by mass communications students.
+The Global Center for Journalism and Democracy presented information about World Press Freedom Day to students on the SHSU campus on May 2 and 3, 2013.
+Students from the GCJD Workshop class handed out free sunglasses with the tag “Don’t be in the dark about world press freedom” along with informational reports.
 You can also read those reports below.

 Explore the interactive viewer